benhastings/leader-resources/leveling-framework.md

 ### Decision Making

-- I have a holistic view of the entire org, customer insights and Dropbox’s goals and use my experience and judgment to make decisions optimized for the wider org, rather than my local project alone
+- I have a holistic view of the entire org, customer insights and company’s goals and use my experience and judgment to make decisions optimized for the wider org, rather than my local project alone
 - I act thoughtfully and decisively in critical situations.
 Instead of trying to build consensus, I seek diverse perspectives, encourage productive debate with the right stakeholders and lead decision-making in critical situations even when making unpopular decisions
 - I'm able to reach the right decision despite conflicting perspectives, disagreeing and committing when necessary